 Pesto is also known for its round flavors of the pricey Lingurian olive oil.
 The Ligurian Taggiasca olive oil is what many consider to be the best extra virgin olive oil.
 The Taggiasca olives are highly flavorsome with fruity undertones, which give off the impression of decisive sweetness.
 These olives are perhaps the most delicate in the world and are often used in high-end gastronomy.
 However, as chef Daniel Gritzer admits, “as long as you’re using a decent, somewhat mild olive oil, your pesto is going to be just fine”.

 While there’s no cheese in this pesto, you can imitate the cheesy flavor by using nutritional yeast.
 Nutritional yeast has a savory, umami-like flavor that’s cheesy and nutty.
 It’s relatively strong and pungent so a little bit goes a long way.
 Think of it as a seasoning – if you use too much, you’ll overpower the entire dish.
 To balance the olive oil, nutritional yeast, and garlic, I always add a splash of lemon juice to brighten up the flavor.

 I shouldn’t call this a “classic” basil pesto, otherwise I would be making it in my mortar and pestle.
 Using a food processor is one of the shortcuts most people make with pesto.
 Is it an acceptable shortcut?
 It depends.
 Chefs tend to have varying opinions on whether there’s any noticeable difference in taste and texture when using the two methods.
-However, they tend to agree on two things.
+However, they tend to agree on two things:

 - Texture: the food processor essentially minces all the ingredients into a million uniform tiny pieces, creating a brighter green pesto with a uniform appearance.

 - Flavor: the pestle and mortar grinds and pounds all the ingredients, causing the cell walls to burst and release an intense amount of fragrance (and hence flavor).

 Another thing to consider is time.
 I spent 5 minutes with the food processor and 30 minutes with the mortar and pestle.
 So yes, the pestled pesto is much more labor- and time-intensive.
 But then again, using the mortar and pestle over a blender definitely produces a more flavorful sauce.